Skip to Main Content

 The bottom line

-While private student loans can be a helpful tool for covering the rising costs of college, it is important for borrowers to carefully consider the pros and cons before taking on this type of loan.
-While they may offer more flexibility with loan amounts and repayment terms, they also come with higher interest rates and lack the forgiveness programs offered by federal loans.
-So, it makes sense to exhaust all options for federal aid before turning to private loans and to carefully compare offers from multiple lenders to find the best fit.
+While private student loans may offer more flexibility with loan amounts and repayment terms, they also come with higher interest rates and lack the forgiveness programs offered by federal loans.
+Exhaust all options for federal aid before turning to private loans and to carefully compare offers from multiple lenders to find the best fit.

 Ultimately, it is important to only borrow what is necessary and to fully understand the terms and conditions of any student loan before accepting it.
-So before making any decisions, be sure to do your research and choose the loan that best suits your financial needs and educational goals.
+Before making any decisions, do your research and choose the loan that best suits your needs and educational goals.

 Frequently asked questions